-If you can't make it in January, this is a work in progress and I plan to create another three to four feet of this map before showing it again in May/June in the A Gallery in Pioneer Square.
-That opening will be on May 3rd, 5-8pm.
+A Portable Homeland is a work in progress.
+I just took this map from the Inscape building back to my studio where I plan to create another two to three feet of territory before showing it again in May/June in the A Gallery in Pioneer Square.
+The opening will be on May 3rd, 5-8pm.

 Inscape. noun [in’ska¯p’] The essential, distinctive, and revelatory quality of a person, place or object; the distinctive, dynamic design that constitutes individual identity, especially as expressed in artistic work.

 For my installation, A Portable Homeland, I use the imagery of a map, unscrolled on a table, to explore my inscape, or internal landscape of time, place, and spirituality.
 A place "beginningless and boundless"; a time "between what was and what will be"; a "mysterious unknown".